omarbinsaleh/resume-builder-backend/CASE_STUDY.md

 - ✅ Send a response to the client with the status code of 200 and a success message as well as the New Resume created.
 - ✅ If something goes wrong while processing these tasks, send an error response with the status code of 500 and an error message

-## Get Logged-In User's Resumes API
+## API for Getting Logged-In User's Resumes

 API end point: `http://localhost:8000/api/resume`